tytydraco/yessleep/out/Its_time_I_told_you_about_our_film_Part_1.md

 Seb didn’t need me for the rest of the day, so I stuck around the mess hall.
 I got a tour of the equipment sign-out lot and was handed a sleeping bag and a folding cot.
 By the time I got back, the mess hall was jumping with energy.
 Someone had brought a whole bunch of Kiss tapes, along with plenty of drinks.
 There were four six-packs on one of the counters with a large note that just said, ‘Everyone Drinks!!’.
 I wasn’t gonna pass on that.

 I had a couple of drinks, a couple of smokes, and did my best to remember the lyrics to “Shout it out Loud”.
-I huddled up with a bunch of background extras that were scheduled for the next day, playing a mix of truth or dare and trivial pursuit.
+I huddled up with a bunch of background extras that were scheduled for the next day, playing a mix of truth or dare and Battleship.
 Don’t ask about the rules to that one.
 I don’t have the slightest idea.

 I talked to people from all over.
 Some of the practical effects guys were complete geeks, comparing notes on everything from timed explosions to faking a scolding water effect.
 I remember sharing a beer with the writers too.
 All in all, it was a good time.
 I think I made out with Dawn’s hairdresser.